Libensemble/libensemble/README.rst

 * NumPy_

+Optional dependency:

+* Balsam_

+From v0.2.0, libEnsemble has the option of using the Balsam job manager.
+This is required for running on some supercomputing platforms (eg. Cray XC40); platforms which do not support launching jobs on compute nodes.

-The examples and tests require the following dependencies:
+The example sim/gen functions and tests require the following dependencies:

 * SciPy_
 * petsc4py_